xrdocs/programmability/_tutorials/pyats-series-tips-and-tricks.md

 In the below example, we are expecting the device to send us `[sudo] password for cisco:` line, when using the command `sudo traceroute 10.3.1.3`.
 Will will use the action `'fsendline("{source.credentials.default.password.plaintext}")'` which will send the device's password as plaintext.

+In the below example, `pattern` will match a regex.
+Don't forget to escape special characters like `([?` if needed.
+{: .notice--warning}

 ```
 from genie import testbed
 from unicon.eal.dialogs import Statement, Dialog